An old Roman Catholic church was undergoing restoration when they uncovered something remarkable, and now the restoration is astonishing.

 The paint has been stripped back from the wooden side beams revealing their dark contrast with the white inlays once again.
 The same treatment for the ceiling turns the bland garden shed look into something quite magnificent to look upwards at.

 However, it’s the altar space where the most dramatic transformation has taken place.

 The dreary pale green is an explosion of colour and decoration now.
 A deep rich star decorated background sets off the altar, while the surrounds are a rich blend of gold decoration on a pastel background.

 Pugin would have been proud of what his son achieved here.

 Being a Catholic Church, that means the doors are almost always unlocked during the day.
 My visit was accompanied by the cleaner on her vacuum, but the church was otherwise empty and peaceful in this otherwise bustling part of London.

-It’s small and basic from the outside, but what a marvelous delight is to be found inside.
+It’s small and basic from the outside, but what a marvellous delight is to be found inside.